AMC Rebel: Performance features

-American Motors' high-performance "halo" vehicle made its official debut on 25 October 1969, in Dallas, Texas; the site of the National Hot Rod Association's World Championship Drag Race Finals.
-The Rebel Machine was factory rated at 10.7 pounds per horsepower, positioning the car for the NHRA F-stock class.
+American Motors' high-performance "halo" vehicle made its official debut on 25 October 1969, in Dallas, Texas.
+This was the site of the National Hot Rod Association's World Championship Drag Race Finals.
+The Rebel Machine was factory-rated at 10.7 pounds per horsepower, positioning the car for the NHRA F-stock class.
 The introductory marketing campaign consisted of ten vehicles (five with automatics and five with four-speed manuals) that were driven from the factory in Kenosha, Wisconsin to Dallas, Texas and raced in the condition they arrived in.
+Several were used in a parade with Linda Vaughn during the festivities.

 There were four cars on the track "in bone-stock trim" that ran solid mid-14s during the press day at the now-defunct Dallas International Motor Speedway.
-All these cars were subsequently campaigned at numerous other drag strips, and subsequently sold as used vehicles according to AMC corporate policy.
+All these cars were subsequently campaigned at numerous other drag strips and subsequently sold as used vehicles according to AMC corporate policy.
 The automaker's marketing objective was for each AMC dealer to have one colorful Rebel Machine on display in their showrooms to lure non-AMC potential customers so they could be introduced to the other models.
-The most successful dealers actually raced the cars at local drag strips.
+The most successful dealers raced the cars at local drag strips.